AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/catalogs.md

 ---
-description: Catalogs in Captivate Prime consists of the courses, learning programs and certifications for learner role in Captivate Prime account.
+description: Catalogs in Learning Manager consists of the courses, learning programs and certifications for learner role in Learning Manager account.
 jcr-language: en_us
 title: Catalogs
 contentowner: manochan